geoserver/geoserver-history/doc/user/source/tutorials/feature-pregeneralized/feature-pregeneralized_tutorial.rst

 Introduction
 ------------

-This tutorial shows how to use the geotools feature-pregeneralized module in geoserver.
+This tutorial shows how to use the geotools feature-pregeneralized module in GeoServer.
 The feature-pregeneralized module is used to improve performance and lower memory usage and IO traffic.

 .. note::